VSD-DACteam/avsddac_3v3/README.md

 # Future work
 1) The target dimensions of the IP are 195.58X117.45 (widthXheight).
 The achieved dimensions are greater than the expected.
 We are looking into other ways of designing the layout like lclayout to give better results in terms of size.
 2) Due to the complexity of the circuit, the runtime is huge.
-Hence, for now INL and DNL are calculated for code 0-31.
-The values will be updated as they are retrieved.
+Hence, for now INL and DNL are calculated for digital code 0-62.
+The values will be updated as and when they are found through simulation.
 3) The layout has to be verified in openroad to check the compatibilty of the designed IP.
 4) Post-Layout simulations are yet to be done.
 Will be updated soon.
 5) PNR is pending.